belikovd/dotnet-basics/README.md

 # dotnet-basics
 This repository contains different code over .NET and C# which is intended to be used as:
 - How-It's-Made reminders
-- OO introduction
+- Introduction to algorithms and data structures
+- Introduction to object-oriented programming principles
-- ...
+- etc.